• Home

 Final Thoughts

-Food is a leading issue of digestive issues, and you should always watch what you eat.
-The above article has discussed foods with a high FODMAP, and more information is available online.
+Food is a leading cause of digestive issues, and you should always watch what you eat.
+The above article has discussed foods with high FODMAPs, and more information is available online.

 Alice